-An honor roll - Renaissance list will be maintained for each grade level.
-It will be posted after each semester in designated areas around the school.
-To qualify for Renaissance recognition, a student must earn a grade point average (GPA) of:
+A quarterly honor roll will be maintained for each grade level and will be sent home via mail.
+It will be posted after each quarter in designated areas around the school.
+To qualify for the quarterly honor roll, a student will maintain a 3.25 grade point average (GPA) for that quarter.